SciML/FiniteStateProjection.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://kaandocal.github.io/FiniteStateProjection.jl/dev/)

 Finite State Projection [[1]](#1)  algorithms for chemical reaction networks based on [Catalyst.jl](https://github.com/SciML/Catalyst.jl) and [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
-Converts descriptions of reaction networks into `ODEProblem`s for use with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).
+Converts descriptions of reaction networks into `ODEProblem`s and `SteadyStateProblem`s for use with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).

 ## Features:
 - Built on top of [Catalyst.jl](https://github.com/SciML/Catalyst.jl)
 - FSP equations are generated as `ODEFunction`/`ODEProblem`s and can be solved with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), with on-the-fly generation of targeted functions for improved performance
 - The Chemical Master Equation can be represented as a `SparseMatrixCSC`
-- Automatic dimensionality reduction for systems with conserved quantities

 More information is available in the [documentation](https://kaandocal.github.io/FiniteStateProjection.jl/dev/).
 Please feel free to open issues and submit pull requests!